-The Trust has made significant progress in managing the cost pressures facing its Academies in 2022-23, through the development of centralised contract / lease procurement opportunities, for example in photocopying equipment, the experienced central services team now lead on all significant contracts.
+The Trust has made significant progress in managing the many inflationary cost pressures facing its academies in 2022-23, through the development of centralised contract / lease procurement opportunities, for example in photocopying equipment, the experienced central services team now lead on all significant contracts.

 The Trust continues to make good use of its assets in the community through letting its facilities to the local community.
-Lettings have been firmly re-established in 2021-22 post-covid and continue to grow in 2022-23, with the Wellingborough Music School being run by Northamptonshire Performing Arts Trust moving to Sir Christopher Hatton Academy premises from September 2022.
+Lettings have been firmly re-established in 2021-22 post-pandemic and continue to grow in 2022-23, with the Wellingborough Music School being run by Northamptonshire Music and Performing Arts Trust moving to Sir Christopher Hatton Academy premises from September 2022.

-Occupancy rates in academies continues to pose a challenge in Oakway Academy and Ecton Village, which have both seen undersubscription in 2021-22.
-Through the strong marketing work undertaken by the Academy mobility rates have improved in both schools in year.
-Occupancy rates in Sir Christopher Hatton Academy and Victoria Primary Academy continue to remain strong.
-The Trust has planned for this under-occupancy in its financial plans.
+Occupancy rates in academies continues to pose a challenge in Oakway Academy and Ecton Village, which both saw undersubscription in 2021-22.
+Through the strong marketing work undertaken by the Academy mobility rates have improved in both schools 2022-23.
+Occupancy rates in Sir Christopher Hatton Academy and Victoria Primary Academy continue to remain strong with both academies fully subscribed at the commencement of the 2023/24 academic year.
+The Trust has planned for this under-occupancy in its financial plans to safeguard consistently high quality teaching and learning in equal measure across all academies.

-Following its cybersecurity incident in June 2021, the continuous improvement of Cybersecurity across the Trust has remained a strong strategic focus in 2021-22, with the Trust achieving the NCSC's Cyber Essentials accreditation in January 2022.
-The Trust has invested in robust software designed to prevent cyber-attacks, which has successfully defended many attempts to infiltrate Trust systems and has also invested in cloud based systems to minimise the risk of attack.
+The Trust has prioritised investment in the continuous improvement of Cybersecurity infrastructure across the Trust in face of the constant threat of cybercrime.
+Having achieved the NCSC's Cyber Essentials accreditation in January 2022, the Trust was successfully reaccredited in January 2023.
+The Trust has invested in robust software designed to prevent cyber-attacks, which has successfully defended many attempts to infiltrate Trust systems and has also invested in cloud based systems and multi-factor authentication for both pupils and staff across the Trust to minimise the risk of attack.